Children (0-12 years) Nursery & School

 - How would that fit with your child’s interests?

-- Revisit the questions you had when you chose a primary school – see Things to Ask and Look For on this page.
+- Revisit the questions you had when you chose a primary school – see:

-You will then be in a good position to look at a shortlist with your child and have time to make visits, have discussions and make your application.
-You should have your place confirmed by the beginning of March giving your child’s current and new school time to plan a smooth transition.
+You will then be in a good position to look at a shortlist with your child and have time to make visits, have discussions, make your application and have confirmation of a place.
+This will give your child’s current and new school time to plan a smooth transition.

 Explaining SMA